Skip to Main Content

 Membership/Number of Clergy: 3,500,000/NA as of 2000

-Schools & Seminaries: None
+Schools & Seminaries: Simmons College of Kentucky: https://simmonscollegeky.edu/

 Publications: The NBCAPress publishes church educational materials, mission guides, doctrinal studies, and Christian writings.

-Website: http://www.nbcainc.com/
+Website: https://nbcainc.com/about-us/

 Social Media: Facebook, Twitter, YouTube